energy-modelling-toolkit/Dispa-SET/Docs/data.rst

 Unit-specific or technology-specific inputs
 -------------------------------------------

 Some parameters, such as the availability factor, the outage factor or the inflows may be defined at the unit level or at the technology level.
-For that reason, the pre-processing tool first lookups the unit name in the database to assign it a value, and then lookups the technology if no unit-specific information has been found.
+For that reason, the pre-processing tool first lookups the unit name in the database to assign it a value, and then lookups the technology or the fuel if no unit-specific information has been found.

 Demand
 ------

-Electricity demand is given per zone/country and the first row of each column shoud reflect that name.
+Electricity demand is given per zone and the first row of each column with the time series should be the zone name.

-Heat demand timeseries is needed where CHP plants are used.
-In the current formulation, each CHP plant is covering a heat load.
+Heat demand timeseries is needed where CHP or P2HT plants are used.
+In the current formulation, each CHP/P2HT unit is covering a heat load.
 In other words, one power plant is connected to a single district heating network.
 Therefore, in the heat demand input file, the first column has to be a time index and the following columns the heat demand in MW.
 The first row should contain the exact name of the power plant that will cover this demand.

+It si possible to assume that a share of the demand is flexible (see model formulation for more information).
+In that case, this flexible share is provided as times series for each zone (see for example the tests/dummy_data/ShareFlexible.csv file), referencend in the "FlexibleDemand" field of the config file.
+It is also necessary to specify the number of hours of equivalent demand shifting capacity.
+This is achieved through the "DemandFlexibility" field of the config file and is expressed in hours (i.e. the number of hours during which the maximum flexible demand can be stored for shifting).
+An example of such configuration is proivded in the ConfigTest

 Countries
 ---------